 Where: Meridian Community Centre (Courtyard) - 100 Meridian Way

-Join us for an in-person seminar with Nokomis Migizinz Cindilee from 4 Winds All My Relations.
+Join us for an in-person seminar "Roots and Relations: Shared Understanding of Indigenous History to Strengthen Relationships" with Nokomis Migizinz Cindilee

 Where: Meridian Community Centre (Accursi Room) - 100 Meridian Way